dmgt/TIL/TIL.md

    - ["RDF is a directed, labeled graph data format"](https://www.w3.org/TR/rdf-sparql-query/)
    - SPARQL is canonically pronounced very similarly to `sparklyr`, but they are conceptually very different

+### Teaching
+- [Data Science in a Box](https://rstudio-education.github.io/datascience-box/) - 16-week open source curriculum
+- [Teaching Tech Together](http://teachtogether.tech/en/) - how people learn, how to design and deliver lessons and grow a community of practice

 ### Stats
  - ["There is still only one test"](http://allendowney.blogspot.com/2016/06/there-is-still-only-one-test.html?m=1), Allen Downey
+ - ["Intro Stats and Intro Data Science - do we need both?"](https://speakerdeck.com/minecr/intro-stats-and-intro-data-science-do-we-need-both?),  Mine Cetinkaya-Rundel (see teaching examples)

 ### ML
 - [Posters](https://github.com/Avik-Jain/100-Days-Of-ML-Code/blob/master/README.md) by Avik Jain